 Common vision problems can make it harder to drive as you age, especially at night.

-A driver’s eyesight is critical in preventing car crashes, because nearly all the sensory input you need to drive a car comes from visual cues.
+A driver’s eyesight is crucial in preventing car crashes, because nearly all the sensory input needed to drive a car comes from visual cues.
 If your eyesight is diminished, so is your ability to drive safely.
 This is especially true for senior drivers, who may also have diminished reaction time.

 Challenges of Driving at Night

 When you’re behind the wheel, your vision is the most important tool you have.
 That’s why most states require motorists to undergo vision tests as part of the driver’s license renewal process.
 Depending on where you live, you may need to have a vision test in person at a state licensing office or submit results of a test performed by an eye doctor.

 By age 60, your eyes need three times as much light to see as they did at age 20.
 That’s because over the years, pupils get smaller and don’t dilate as much in dark conditions, which makes driving at night particularly hazardous.